kyryl-opens-ml/ai-engineering/blog-posts/ai-product-template/README.md

 - Go beyond "vibe-coded" POCs
 - Actually run this in production

-Aka have self-driving software That sounds wonderful and marketing promises me this, but empirical reality, however, says this is not possible yet (at least for me).
+Aka have self-driving software.
+That sounds wonderful and marketing promises me this, but empirical reality, however, says this is not possible yet (at least for me).
 Very quickly, your product can become a "hot mess."

 So there are several principles I follow to make this possible: